edap/edap.github.com/_projects/sampling-ocellated-turkey.md

   </div>

   <div class = "grid l3">
-Further development over this idea are available on <a href="https://frm.fm/a/davide_prati">Framed</a>
+Further development these animations are available on <a href="https://frm.fm/a/davide_prati">Framed</a>
   </div>

   <!--Subsistence Plumage #1 -->